PackeTsar/freeztp/README.md

         ztp set keystore STACK1 hostname CORESWITCH
         ```
   - **ID Arrays**
-	  - An ID Array is a method of mapping one or more real switch IDs (ie: serial numbers) to a specific keystore.
-Multiple real IDs can be mapped to the same Keystore ID, which comes in handy when building a configuration for a switch stack (which could take on the serial number of any of the member switches when it boots up).
+	  - An ID Array is a method of mapping one or more Real switch IDs (ie: serial numbers) to a specific keystore.
+Multiple Real IDs can be mapped to the same Keystore ID, which comes in handy when building a configuration for a switch stack (which could take on the serial number of any of the member switches when it boots up).
 	  - The ID array has two pieces:
 		  - The **Array Name** is the name of the specific array.
 The Array Name must match a Keystore ID in order to pull values from that keystore.
-		  - The **Array ID List** is a list of real switch IDs (serial numbers) which, when searched for, will resolve to the Array Name before mapping to a Keystore ID.
+		  - The **Array ID List** is a list of Real switch IDs (serial numbers) which, when searched for, will resolve to the Array Name before mapping to a Keystore ID.
 When configuring an IDArray in the CLI, each ID in the list is separated by a space.
 	  - **ID Array Example Config**
         ```
         ztp set idarray STACK1 SERIAL1 SERIAL2 SERIAL3